joshbalfour/final-year-project/Documents/Technical Report.md

 * R1.F5 - Write algorithm to show if level crossing is up or down based on the above data

 We then started a Spike, within which each function was discussed in depth and broken down to a task level, making notes from our own knowledge and researching where there were gaps, bullet points of what needed to be done in order to accomplish the task.
-This then allowed us to put man hour time estimates against each task.
+This then allowed us to put man hour sizings against each task.

 For Example R1.F1 was broken down into 3 tasks: